skylarryan212-maker/decision-judgment-benchmark/data/benchmarks/descriptive/rubric.md

 0: Not realistically actionable

-Automatic penalties (Decision Quality only):
+Automatic Penalties (Decision Quality only)

 −10 if decision explicitly relies on hindsight